-Please refer to pages 46 to 47 for details of remuneration of each Non-Executive Director (including the Chairman) for 2019.
+Please refer to pages 46 to 47 for details of remuneration of each Non-Executive Director (including the Chairman) for FY2020.

 The CMDC reviews and recommends a framework to the Board for determining the remuneration of all Non-Executive Directors.
 The remuneration of Non-Executive Directors, including the Chairman, has been benchmarked against global and local financial institutions.
 Unless otherwise determined by the Board, Non-Executive Directors receive 70% of their fees in cash and the remaining 30% in share awards.

 The share awards are not subject to a vesting period, but are subject to a selling moratorium whereby each Non-Executive Director is required to hold the equivalent of one year's basic retainer fees for his or her tenure as a Director and for one year after the date he or she steps down.
 The fair value of share grants to the Non-Executive Directors are based on the volume-weighted average price of the ordinary shares of DBSH over the 10 trading days immediately prior to (and excluding) the date of the AGM.
 The actual number of ordinary shares to be awarded are rounded down to the nearest share, and any residual balance is paid in cash.
 Other than these share awards, the Non-Executive Directors do not receive any other share incentives or securities under the DBSH Share Plan.

-The table on page 55 sets out the proposed annual fee structure for the Non-Executive Directors for 2019.
-There is no change to the annual fee structure from 2018.
-Shareholders are entitled to vote on the remuneration of Non-Executive Directors at the 2020 AGM.
+The table on page 55 sets out the proposed annual fee structure for the Non-Executive Directors for FY2020.
+There is no change to the annual fee structure from FY2019.
+Non-Executive Directors are also paid attendance fees for attending Board and Board committee meetings.
+Shareholders are entitled to vote on the remuneration of Non-Executive Directors at the 2021 AGM.